metamath/lamp-guide/docs/11/index.md

 Most of the other settings should be fairly obvious, and in most cases you won't want to change them.

+If you don't see the name of a database in the context dropdown, open the settings tab and check your settings.
+You may need to click on "Restore default URLs" and "apply changes".

 ### Explorer tab